AqwamCreates/DataPredict/docs/Roadmap.md

   * Many use cases that includes real-time recommendation system, real-time targetting system, enemy difficulty search through player data and so on.

+* Incremental DBSCAN

+   * It is an online version of DBSCAN that allows it to construct clusters from individual datapoints.

 ## Nice-To-Have

 The list of items shown below may not necessarily be implemented in the future.
 However, they could be prioritized with external demand, collaboration, or funding.